-- Supporting programmes.
+- Supporting programmes

-- Community groups acting as a medium to raise issues and deal with them.
+- Community groups acting as a medium to raise issues and deal -with them

-- We have an interest.
+- We have an interest

-- Get involved and help.
+- get involved and help

-- Give information.
+- Give information

-- Peer education.
+- Peer education

-- Would write articles for a Kilkenny newsletter.
+- Would -write articles for a Kilkenny newsletter

-- Would love to get involved in training and teach others.
+- Would love to get involved in training and teach others

-- Spread the word.
+- Spread the -word

-- Will give our knowledge to the KDI (as social workers).
+- Will give our knowledge to the KDI (as social workers)

 - I get on brilliant with young people have a lot of experience.
 I am willing to stick with young people.
-I would love to get training around the drugs issue.
+I would love to get training around the drugs issue

-- I would help with fundraising.
+- I would help with fundraising

-- I really know very little about drugs.
+- I really know very little about drugs

-- I have skills -lama facilitator, I have a good rapport with young people.
+- I have skills I am a facilitator, I have a good rapport with young people

-- I have a genuine interest in young people.

-- I would give my help in a practical way.

-- Years of experience.

-- I have worked with addicts especially those with alcohol problems.

-- I would love to put peer education groups together.

-- I would like to get involved and get help.

-- I would like to know more about drugs -1 would like to get involved in a drugs education

-- $programme. \ I \ would \ eventually \ like \ to \ facilitate \\ myself.$ - A lot of personal experience.
-Help with information on treatment, police issues, doctor issues, social workers, treatment workers, school workers, workplace issues, college issues etc. - A lot of knowledge to bring to an interagency group. - Willing to be involved. - I know some of what is going on in Kilkenny - I could help to spread the word as I am involved with schools and community things. - My experience as a drug user and I'll try explain to people.
-No matter bow long you are an addict you will always be recovering whether you are eighteen or sixty years of age. - I'll do my best, I need to look after myself as well though. - Get involved in programmes. - We have facilities; KDI can use them. - Would start up something and then walk away, more help needed. - Be more aware. - Find out more info. - Help and support. - Keep people including the guards informed of those at risk before they do damage to themselves or kill themselves. - Looking out for things that are happening. - Support the KDI and the KDI supports local group. - Get youth in area to come to KDI meetings to talk. - Tell community of support groups which are available through the KDI when they are up and running. - Spreading the word to others if something was happening. - Start up a newsletter. - Have a lot of contacts. - I am concerned, I would help in any way I could. - The organisation I work for have resource materials and run courses. - Support the project. - Give help to parents and schools.
+- I have a genuine interest in young people - I would give my help in a practical way. - Years of experience - I have worked with addicts especially those -with alcohol problems - I would love to put peer education groups together - I would like to get involved and get help - I would like to know more about drugs I would like to get involved in a drugs education programme.
+I would eventually like facilitate myself - A lot of personal experience.
+Help with information on treatment, police issues, doctor issues, social workers, treatment workers, school workers, workplace issues, college issues etc.. - A lot of knowledge to bring to an interagency group - Willing to be involved - I know some of what is going on in Kilkenny - I could help to spread the word as I am involved with schools and community things. - My experience as a drug user and I'II try explain to people.
+No matter how long you are an addict you will always be recovering whether you are 18 or 60 years of age - I'll do my best, I need to look after myself as well though - Get involved in programmes - We have facilities; KDI can use them. - Would start up something and then walk away, more help needed. - Be more aware - Find out more info - Help and support - Keep people including the guards informed of those at risk before they do damage to themselves or kill themselves - Looking out for things that are happening

+- Support the KDI and the KDI supports local group - Get youth in area to come to KDI meetings to talk - Tell community of support groups which are available through the KDI when they are up and running. - Spreading the -word to others if something -was happening - Start up a newsletter - Have a lot of contacts - I am concerned, I would help in any way I could - The organisation I work for have resource materials and run courses - Support the project - Give help to parents and schools